WICG/turtledove/FLEDGE.md

 #### 1.1 Joining Interest Groups

 Browsers keep track of the set of interest groups that they have joined.
-For each interest group, the browser stores information about who owns the group, what ads the group might choose to show, various javascript functions and metadata used in bidding and rendering, and what servers to contact to update or supplement that information.
+For each interest group, the browser stores information about who owns the group, what ads the group might choose to show, various JavaScript functions and metadata used in bidding and rendering, and what servers to contact to update or supplement that information.

 ```